Disk-like surfaces of section and symplectic capacities: Introduction

 \begin{theorem}[Hainz] Let $X\subset\BR^4$ be a strictly convex domain.
 Assume that the principal curvatures $a\geq b\geq c$ of the boundary $\partial X$ satisfy the pointwise pinching condition $a\leq b+c$.
 Then any periodic Reeb orbit $\gamma$ on $\partial X$ of Conley-Zehnder index $3$ is a Hopf orbit. \end{theorem}

 It follows from Ekeland's book \cite{Ek90} (see in particular Theorem 3 and Proposition 9 in chapter V) that for convex domains $X$ with strictly positively curved boundary a Reeb orbit of minimal action has Conley-Zehnder index $3$.
 Thus we have $\Amin(X)=\AHopf(X)$ if $X$ satisfies the curvature assumptions in Theorem \ref{theorem:unknottedness_of_index_tree_orbits}.
-Together with Theorem \ref{theorem:a_hopf_equals_cylindrical_capacity_for_convex_domains} this implies that all normalized symplectic capacities which are bounded from below by $\Amin$ agree in this situation.

-\begin{cor} Let $X\subset\BR^4$ be a convex domain with strictly positively curved boundary satisfying the curvature assumptions in Theorem \ref{theorem:unknottedness_of_index_tree_orbits}.
-Then